Mini51/recently-listened-reactjs/README.md

+# THIS IS A BAD WAY OF DOING THIS, THID ID JUST A EXAMPLE.

 # recently-listened-reactjs
 This is a react component and backend that you can use to show your recently listened to music.